jearben728283/Polygonal-Game-So-Fun/README.md

 Finally, all sides are deleted and the game ends.
 The score of the game is the integer value of the remaining vertices.

-Question: For a given polygon, calculate the highest score.

 Tel:+442076368954